danang-id/naver-dispatch-photos/README.md

 ## License

-This project is licensed under the Apache License version 2.0 (Apache-2.0).
+This project is licensed under the BSD 3-Clause License.
 See [LICENSE](LICENSE) for details.